IbrahimHindawi/Knim/README.md

 - Minimal Kha docs here: [Kha](http://kha.tech/).

 ## To do:
-- Automate the project ( there are already .vscode build tasks in the subdirectory).
+- Automate the project ( there are already .vscode build tasks in the standalone subdirectory).
 - I will attempt to write docs as I work more on binding this library.